renuo/semantic-search/README.md

 This plugin enhances Redmine by adding a motivation center that helps boost team morale and engagement.

+> Note: This Plugin Boilerplate was generated using Redmine 4.x and Rails 6.1, so make sure your migrations match up.

+## Help

+If at any point while developing your plugin you face certain issues, simply refer to this [documentation](https://www.redmine.org/projects/redmine/wiki/Plugin_Tutorial).

 ## Features

 - Motivation ✅